zachseifts/hostmaster_rewrite_rules/README.md

 If you find that your rewrite rules fail to work after you verify your site you might have an error in one of your rules.

+Use at your own risk, it's still a work in progress!